Quick start

 - Open the Annuity Calculator.

-- Enter the fixed payment amount.
+- Enter the fixed payment made each period, such as $500 each month.

 Best uses